klovistore2/polygonVRF2.5/README.md

 - Create a chainlink VRF subscription here : https://vrf.chain.link/polygon

-- add SUBSCRIPTION_ID in : scripts/deployGrok.ts (to deploying the contract)
+- add SUBSCRIPTION_ID in : scripts/deployGrok.ts (to deploy the contract)

 - Add your PRIVATE_KEY (from the adress used to create the subscription on https://vrf.chain.link) and <YOUR_INFURA_PROJECT_ID> in : hardhat.config.ts